IA-64: Architecture

 Each 128-bit instruction word is called a bundle, and contains three slots each holding a 41-bit instruction, plus a 5-bit template indicating which type of instruction is in each slot.
 Those types are M-unit (memory instructions), I-unit (integer ALU, non-ALU integer, or long immediate extended instructions), F-unit (floating-point instructions), or B-unit (branch or long branch extended instructions).
-The template also encodes stops which indicate that a data dependency exists between data before and after the stop.
-All instructions between a pair of stops constitute an instruction group, regardless of their bundling, and must be free of many types of data dependencies; this knowledge allows the processor to execute instructions in parallel without having to perform its own complicated data analysis, since that analysis was already done when the instructions were written.
+The template also encodes stops which indicate that a data dependency exists between data before and after the stop; stops may occur after any slot (restricted only by the available templates), not just at the end of a bundle.
+All instructions between a pair of stops constitute an instruction group, regardless of how many bundles they span, and must be free of many types of data dependencies; this knowledge allows the processor to execute instructions in parallel without having to perform its own complicated data analysis, since that analysis was already done when the instructions were written.

 Within each slot, all but a few instructions are predicated, specifying a predicate register, the value of which (true or false) will determine whether the instruction is executed.
 Predicated instructions which should always execute are predicated on pr_{0}, which always reads as true.

 The IA-64 assembly language and instruction format was deliberately designed to be written mainly by compilers, not by humans.
 Instructions must be grouped into bundles of three, ensuring that the three instructions match an allowed template.
 Instructions must issue stops between certain types of data dependencies, and stops can also only be used in limited places according to the allowed templates.